Robert C. O'Brien: 2016 presidential election

 Later, in May 2015, he became an adviser on foreign policy and national security affairs for Wisconsin Governor Scott Walker's presidential campaign.
 After Walker left the race, O'Brien advised Ted Cruz's campaign.
-During the time he advised Ted Cruz's presidential campaign, he claimed: "It's clear that Vladimir Putin just doesn't like [Hillary Clinton], and is going to do what he can to help Donald Trump."
+During the time he advised Cruz's presidential campaign, he said: "It's clear that Vladimir Putin just doesn't like [Hillary Clinton], and is going to do what he can to help Donald Trump."

-Trump administration (2017–2019)
+First Trump administration (2017–2019)

-In 2017, O'Brien was under consideration by the Donald Trump administration to serve as Secretary of the Navy.
-The Orange County Register editorial board endorsed O'Brien to serve in this position, stating, "He is the ideal candidate to ensure American global dominance continues—in a way that fits both the present national mood and our enduring national values."
+In 2017, O'Brien was under consideration by the Donald Trump administration to serve as secretary of the navy.
+The Orange County Register editorial board endorsed O'Brien to serve in this position.
 Later in the administration, O'Brien advocated publicly for a larger Navy and visited several U.S. shipyards.

-From May 25, 2018 to October 3, 2019, O'Brien served as the Special Presidential Envoy for Hostage Affairs.
+From May 25, 2018 to October 3, 2019, O'Brien served as the special presidential envoy for hostage affairs.
 He was given the rank of ambassador one year after his appointment.
-He attended the trial of the American rapper ASAP Rocky in Stockholm, Sweden and told reporters "The president sent me here, so it's totally appropriate.
+As envoy for hostage affairs, O'Brien attended the trial of the American rapper ASAP Rocky, on assault charges, in Stockholm, Sweden, telling reporters, "The president sent me here, so it's totally appropriate.
 I also help free people that are held by governments, so unjustly detained Americans."
 O'Brien had written the Swedish government warning of "negative consequences" if the case was not resolved.
+The Swedish government and court rejected political pressure in the case, citing rule-of-law principles; the rapper was ultimately convicted of assault, and sentenced to time served.

-In this capacity, he "helped secure the 2018 release of American pastor Andrew Brunson, whose two-year imprisonment in Turkey heightened tensions between Washington and Ankara."
+In 2018, as envoy for hostage affairs, O'Brien helped obtain the release of American pastor Andrew Brunson, who had been held prisoner for two years in Turkey, raising U.S.-Turkish tensions.
 O'Brien was also involved in obtaining the release of Danny Burch, an American oil worker held in Yemen for a year, and who ultimately received an Oval Office meeting with President Trump.
+In June 2022, French President Emmanuel Macron awarded O'Brien the rank of chevalier in the Legion d'honneur, in part for his assistance in helping to rescue two French hostages kidnapped abroad.